Tysabri Patient assistance program

 What is Tysabri?

-Tysabri contains the prescription medicine natalizumab.
-Natalizumab is a monoclonal antibody designed to act on specific cells only.
+Tysabri is an FDA (Food and Drug Administration) approved medication manufactured by Biogen.
+It contains the prescription medicine natalizumab, a monoclonal antibody designed to act on specific cells only.
 It acts on the immune system in the body.

-- Relapsing multiple sclerosis in adults, which includes relapsing-remitting disease, active secondary progressive disease, and clinically isolated syndrome
+- Relapsing forms of multiple sclerosis in adults, which includes relapsing-remitting disease, active secondary progressive disease, and clinically isolated syndrome

 - Moderate to severe Crohn’s disease in adults, usually if other medicines did not work or have stopped working

-The safety and effectiveness of Tysabri in children under 18 years of age is unknown.
+The safety and effectiveness of Tysabri in children under 18 years of age are unknown.

 Tysabri active ingredients

-Natalizumab binds to specific points on the surface of certain leukocytes (a type of white blood cell).
-This binding prevents those leukocytes from attaching to the receptors (point of action) they would normally attach to.
+Tysabri belongs to a class of medicines known as integrin receptor antagonists.
+It binds to specific points on the surface of certain leukocytes (a type of white blood cell).
+This binding prevents those leukocytes from attaching to the receptors they would normally attach to.

 Tysabri side effects

-The most common side effects caused by Tysabri include:
+The most common side effects of Tysabri include:

 - Diarrhea, stomach pains